Who Knew There Are Two Types of Massage Therapists?

 preview_program.php

-I would think that after seeing these core courses written down not only allow someone to see how taking these extra courses can help a person become better rounded but also show that there was 2 years of related field of study.
-Showing that it is related to being able to understand a more honed in environment like the medical field with physical and behavioral science and 700 hours of massage school.
-It shows that someone who earned the degree put forth extra effort to learn, write papers, accomplished more in the the field with science, math, wellness and behavioral sciences As my dad would say, they also show ’sticktuitiveness” to go the further stretch in education and make the financial investment.
+I would think that after seeing these core courses written down not only allows someone to see how taking these extra courses can help a person become better-rounded, but also shows that there were 2 years of related field of study.
+Showing that it is related to being able to understand a more honed in environment like the medical field with physical and behavioral science, and 700 hours of massage school.
+It shows that someone who earned the degree put forth extra effort to learn, write papers, and accomplish more in the field of science, math, wellness, and behavioral sciences.
+As my dad would say, they also show ’sticktuitiveness” to go the further stretch in education and make the financial investment.

-As the general public, did you know there was a 2 tier level of massage therapist in Maryland or if there is in your state?
+As the general public, did you know there was a 2 tier level of massage therapists in Maryland, or if there is in your state?
 Would you like to know if there was a difference?
 If so, would you have any suggestions on how to educate the public to better understand what you are paying for?

-To book with Michelle for a personalized session and to learn more about how your body can heal itself click here
+To book with Michelle for a personalized session and to learn more about how your body can heal, book here or feel free to reach me at 240-903-0980.

 In Health and Wellness,